codervikasx/upskill-food-delivery-app/README.md

 # upskill-food-delivery-app
-This a Internship  Project a Upskill Campus
+This is a Full Stack Development Internship Project for Summer Internship by Upskill Campus